Review Notes for the Deep Learning Course

 image-20240229164231159

-①Objective inconsistency: The goal of classification problems is to correctly classify samples into different categories, not to predict a continuous value.
-The squared loss function aims to minimize the squared difference between predictions and actual values, which is inconsistent with the goal of classification problems. ②Sensitivity to outliers: The squared loss function is very sensitive to outliers.
-In classification problems, outliers usually represent misclassified samples, meaning that incorrect classification of outliers leads to very high loss.
-Outliers are more common in classification problems because they involve predicting discrete category labels, and outliers can lead to larger errors. ③Vanishing gradient: The squared loss function can lead to vanishing gradient issues in classification problems.
-Since the output of classification problems is a probability or category label, when using the squared loss function, the gradient may become very small, making it hard for the model to learn or converge. ④Non-differentiability: In classification problems, commonly used activation functions (such as sigmoid, softmax) are usually incompatible with the squared loss function.
+① Inconsistent objective function: The goal of classification problems is to correctly classify samples into different categories, not to predict a continuous value.
+The goal of the squared loss function is to minimize the squared difference between the predicted value and the true value, which is inconsistent with the goal of classification problems. ② Sensitivity to outliers: The squared loss function is very sensitive to outliers.
+In classification problems, outliers usually indicate incorrect classification of samples, which means that incorrect classification of outliers will result in very high loss.
+Outliers are more common in classification problems because classification problems involve predicting discrete category labels, and outliers may cause larger errors. ③ Gradient vanishing: The squared loss function is prone to gradient vanishing problems in classification problems.
+Since the output of classification problems is a probability or category label, when using the squared loss function, the gradient may become very small, making it difficult for the model to learn or converge. ④ Non-differentiability: In classification problems, commonly used activation functions (such as sigmoid, softmax) are usually incompatible with the squared loss function.
 This is because the output produced by these activation functions is not continuous, while the squared loss function is differentiable for continuous outputs.
-Therefore, using the squared loss function in classification problems might result in non-differentiability, preventing the use of standard optimization algorithms for training.
+Therefore, using the squared loss function in classification problems may lead to non-differentiable situations, making it impossible to use conventional optimization algorithms for training.
+Exercise 2-2

-5 4.
-Neural Networks
+4. Neural Networks

-5.1 Activation Functions
+Activation Functions

 • Continuously differentiable

-• Simple and convenient for computation
+• Simple and easy to compute

-5.1.1 Sigmoid Series
+Sigmoid Series

 • High computational cost

-• Smooth output, no jump values
+• Smooth output, no jumping values

 • Differentiable everywhere

-• Suitable for probability
+• Suitable for probabilities

 • Gradient vanishing

-• Centered at 0/ Not centered at 0
+• Centered at 0/not centered at 0

-5.1.2 ReLU Series
+ReLU Series

-5.2 Feedforward Neural Network
+Feedforward Neural Networks

-The input layer is not counted in the number of network layers; the number of network layers refers to the number of hidden layers
+The input layer is not counted in the number of network layers; the number of network layers refers to the number of hidden layers.

 image-20240229164300886

-5.3 Universal Approximation Theorem
+Universal Approximation Theorem

-6 5.
-CNN
+5. CNN

 • Too many parameters

-CNNs are inherently suitable for processing images:
+CNNs are naturally suited for processing images:

-6.2 Convolutional Layer
+Convolutional Layer

-Feature Map: A feature map is the feature extracted from an image (or another feature map) after convolution.
-Each feature map can serve as a type of extracted image feature.
-To enhance the representational ability of convolutional networks, multiple different feature maps can be used at each layer to better represent image features.
-At the input layer, the feature map is the image itself.
-For a grayscale image, there is one feature map, with the input layer’s depth 𝐷 = 1; for a color image, there are RGB three color channel feature maps, with the input layer’s depth 𝐷 = 3.
-The input feature map of the convolutional layer is $M \times N \times D$, and the output is $M’ \times N’ \times D’$, each output feature map requires 𝐷 convolution kernels and one bias.
-Assuming each convolution kernel size is 𝑈 × 𝑉, then a total of 𝑃 × 𝐷 × (𝑈 × 𝑉) + 𝑃 parameters are needed.
-Convolution output image size: $$M’ = \frac{M-K+2P}{S}+1$$ Number of connections: Number of parameters × Output feature map plane size $(M’ \times N’)$
+Feature Map is an image (or other feature map) after convolution, representing extracted features.
+Each feature map can be considered as a type of extracted image feature.
+To improve the representation ability of the convolutional network, multiple different feature maps can be used in each layer to better represent the features of the image.
+In the input layer, the feature map is the image itself.
+If it is a grayscale image, there is one feature map, and the depth of the input layer 𝐷 = 1; if it is a color image, there are three feature maps for RGB color channels, and the depth of the input layer 𝐷 = 3.
+The convolutional layer inputs feature maps of size $M \times N \times D$, outputs $M’ \times N’ \times D’$, and each output feature map requires 𝐷 convolution kernels and one bias.
+Assuming each convolution kernel is of size 𝑈 × 𝑉, a total of 𝑃 × 𝐷 × (𝑈 × 𝑉) + 𝑃 parameters are required.
+The size of the convolution output map: $$M’ = \frac{M-K+2P}{S}+1$$ Number of connections: Number of parameters × size of the output feature map plane $(M’ \times N’)$

 Image1.gif